lh3/lh3.github.com/_posts/2021-10-10-introducing-dual-assembly.md

 However, the alternate assembly is often too fragmented.
 It misses one haplotype in the example below.

-**I recommend to produce a dual assembly for the calling of structural variations.**
+**I recommend to produce a dual assembly for the calling of structural variations,** if you only have long reads.
 As of now, only hifiasm and [peregrine][peregrine] can do such assembly for PacBio HiFi data only but I expect more assemlers to support such assembly for more data types.